theathral/OctoSport-Documentation/content/forms_and_actions/feedback_form.md

 ## Action Buttons

-- **Save Feedback**: Creates or updates a feedback record.
+- **Save Feedback**: Creates or updates the feedback record.
-- **Publish Feedback**: Marks a feedback record as published.
+- **Publish Feedback**: Marks the feedback record as published.
     - Available only if the feedback status is **Draft**.
-- **Hidden Publish Feedback**: Marks a feedback record as published while keeping it hidden from the associated users
+- **Hidden Publish Feedback**: Marks the feedback record as published while keeping it hidden from the associated users
     - Available only if the feedback status is **Draft**.
-- **Cancel Feedback**: Marks a feedback record as cancelled.
+- **Cancel Feedback**: Marks the feedback record as cancelled.
     - Available only on existing records, not in **Cancelled** status.
-- **Delete Feedback**: Deletes a feedback record.
+- **Delete Feedback**: Deletes the feedback record.
     - Available only on existing records.

 ## Required Roles